dansmyers/IntroToCS/Labs/5-Fun.md

 ## Overview

+Let's practice writing some functions.
+All of the problems below will let you write functions that take inputs.
+General tips:

+- Remember that function names use the same style as variable names

+- Give each function a docstring that describes its purpose and inputs

+- Functions take **arguments** that are passed when the function is called.
+Don't use `input` to read the parameters of a function!

+- Put function definitions at the top of the program, above the "main" section that contains the executable statements

+For this lab, all of our functions will **print** their results.
+Soon we'll extend this to functions that **return** results so they can be used by other parts of the program.

 ## Setup

 Create a `Lab_5` directory and `cd` into it.
 Put each question into its own Python file.